josamontiel/Detection-Engineering-Framework/development-phase-A.md

 > This phase builds the technical detection capabilities with parsing/testing criteria to detect the malicious behaviour based on the data collected and associated response.

 This phase builds the technical detection capabilities with parsing/testing criteria to detect the malicious behaviour based on the data collected and associated response.
-Widely known as building the code, detection rule, detection analytics, detection engineering, search criteria in SIEM tools or signature-based behaviour detection in any other concerned security controls.
+Widely known as building the code, detection rule, detection analytics, detection engineering, search criteria in detection tools or signature-based behaviour detection in any other concerned security controls.

 The intent of the development phase is to develop the logic that is required to identify & detect the adversarial behaviours and to trigger an accurate communication & response with the help of communication systems, automation platform and/or emergency notification system; in the form of an alert with the help of Dashboard alerts that has high confidence in its integrity and accuracy to minimize the false positive rate.

-The development phase of SIEM detection engineering is a critical stage where the technical detection capabilities are built to identify and respond to malicious behaviors.
-This phase involves creating the necessary code, detection rules, analytics, and search criteria within SIEM tools or other security controls to enable effective detection of adversarial activities.
 The primary objective of the development phase is to establish the logic required for accurate identification and detection, as well as to initiate appropriate communication and response mechanisms, such as alerts through dashboards, automation platforms, or emergency notification systems.

 ## 📋 Development Phase Structure